 What types of data are available?

-The DroneDeploy data instance includes several tables that can be used to analyze your usage on the platform.
-The entire customer model can be seen below.
+The DroneDeploy data instance includes several tables that you can use to analyze your usage on the platform.
+Review the complete customer model below.

 (Right-click the table + Open the image in a new tab to zoom in):